Documentation

 infection.phar --test-framework-options="--verbose --filter=just/unit/tests" |

-This will execute the phpunit as:
+This will execute the PHPUnit

 phpunit [...infection options] --verbose --filter=just/unit/tests |